 Far from posing traffic hazards, therefore, conventional pole signs actually provide improved visibility and greater advance notice for approaching motorists.
 This enables drivers to detect signs at longer distances and respond in a safe manner.
 Monument signs, on the other hand, are close enough to ground level to be obscured by various objects including parked vehicles, landscaping and vegetation.
 Thus, while they might be appropriate for walkable neighborhoods having speed limits of 35 mph or less, monument signs are poorly suited for primary, commercial corridors such as the one shown in this photo.

 The USSC Foundation recently published a research study analyzing freestanding sign heights and how these dimensions impact sign visibility and traffic safety.
-The study provides empirical support useful in development of sign codes that provide sufficient latitude in terms of height regulations.
+The study provides support for developing sign codes that provide sufficient latitude in terms of height regulations.

 The takeaway message is that municipalities should recognize that the differences in various types of outdoor signs normally reflect the nature of the places where they are installed, and the need for adequate visibility regardless of a sign’s location.
 But when local jurisdictions impose comprehensive bans on particular types of signs without reference to the zoning districts involved, this might deprive local businesses of their ability to advertise effectively.